-It’s a fine day and we’ll get to talk about 7 Surprising Numbers that will help you take control of your WordPress SEO and your content marketing strategy.
+It’s a beautiful day, and we’ll get to talk about seven surprising numbers that will help you take control of your WordPress SEO and your content marketing strategy.

-You’ve started this coaching session about 9 days ago.
-So much time.
-I’m so happy that you’re continuing to learn from this.
+You started this coaching session about nine days ago and I’m so happy that you’re still keeping up with these lessons.

 In lesson 5, you’ve learned about creating a content marketing plan.
-Today I want to teach you some ways in which you’ll always be able to check the implementation of that plan; and also the health of your plan.
+Today, I want to teach you how you can check the successful implementation of that plan.

-The best way to check your progress and see how your WordPress SEO improves week to week is by checking the SEO Audit score.
+That being said, the best way to check your progress and see how your WordPress SEO improves from week to week is via Squirrly’s site Audit score.

-Let’s see which numbers from the SEO Audit contribute the most to the success of your WordPress site.
+Now, let’s take a look at which numbers from the site Audit contribute to the success of your WordPress site.

 7 Numbers That Have a Lasting Impact on WordPress SEO

-Based on everything we study about your WordPress site, we give you this score.
-If you remember from Lesson 1 when we did that group learning experiment, all that we’ve learned we’re giving away for free to our students.
+Based on everything we analyze about your WordPress site, we give you an overall score.
+If you remember, in Lesson 1, we did that group learning experiment, and we’ve shared with you what we’ve discovered.

-We’ve seen that the sites which had a solid chance of making it big online had one surprising thing in common: the SEO Audit Score was over 80.
+The most important takeaway of our study was this: the sites which had a solid chance of making it big online all had a Site Audit Score of over 80.

-Back then we also had a traffic analytics solution implemented for the people in the experiment.
-We’ve measured their organic traffic; the traffic that came due to them having great WordPress SEO.
+Back then, we also had a traffic analytics solution implemented for the people who were part of the experiment.
+We measured their organic traffic – the traffic they got as a result of having great WordPress SEO.

-You can have a score of 30 right now.
-Don’t panic!
-Follow the suggestions given to you by the Squirrly Settings Assistant and also increase the level of your SEO Star.
+Follow the suggestions given to you by the Squirrly Settings Assistant and increase the level of your SEO Star.

-These will help you solve most of your WordPress Site Structure problems, which will increase the score you get.
-Start doing improvements.
+These will help you solve most of your WordPress site structure problems, which will increase the score you get.
+Start making improvements.
 Check your Audit weekly.
-That score needs to increase.
+That score needs to grow.

-You can always get professional help from Squirrly Experts, in order to get your WordPress SEO Site Structure fixed.
+You can always get professional help from Squirrly Experts, to get your WordPress SEO Site Structure fixed.

 2) Posting Frequency